fkie-cad/SNAFUzz/Readme.md

 <img src='images/fuzzing_hevd.gif' alt="Fuzzing HEVD with the default target and finding lots of crashes.">
 </p>

-For more complex targets you can specify target-specific code when building.
-An example of this is the `hevd.c` file.
+For more complex targets you can specify target-specific code when building (also see the [Build](#Build) section).
+An example for a kernel mode module is the `hevd.c` file and an example for a user-space application is `HeaderParser.c`.
-A target file allows you to run setup code and allows for target-specific mutation and execution code.
+A target file allows you to run setup code and allows for target-specific mutation and execution code, by requiring you to implement the following functions:

+* `target_initialize`
+* `target_get_input`
+* `target_execute_input`

-For a more documentation for writing target-specific code see `target_specific_code_api.h`.
+For a more documentation on how to write target-specific code see `target_specific_code_api.h`.

 ## Using .DMP-files as Snapshots